So you’re headed to Florida, huh? The land of the Golden Girls, alligators, and mermaids? And, of course, our most famous resident: Florida Man.

 8. Bugs.

 I probably don’t have to write much more than this, but the bugs here can be a nightmare.
-The hottest months are bookended by the arrival of paint-peeling, partnered-up nuisance known as lovebugs, and in between we find ourselves swatting away any and every other insect at regular intervals.
-They are worst in the early morning and evening and at any time near standing water.
+The hottest months are bookended by the arrival of a paint-peeling, partnered-up nuisance known as lovebugs, and the rest of the time we find ourselves swatting away any and every other insect at regular intervals.
+Mosquitos in particular are at their worst in the early morning and evening and at any time near standing water.
 Pack the bug spray, or risk becoming a feast.

 9. High summer prices.